 Verona Card pays off even if you just visit 3-4 of the most popular attractions in Verona, not even to mention the use of public transport, etc.

 Since most of the main sights in Verona don’t require lots of time, you’ll likely cover most of them during your visit.
-So this city pass is a really good value.
+So this city pass offers excellent value.
 We hardly ever get city passes for a short city visit, but in Verona, it really makes sense.

 These are the main attractions and best things to do in Verona, Italy: